pegasy/rsb-channels/rules.md

 :bangbang: **Server Rules** :bangbang:

-:one: **Nicknames**
+:one: **Nicknames/Avatars**
-All names must be legible and pronounceable.
+All names must be readable and pronounceable.
 No questionable avatars, usernames or nicknames.
-This includes, but is not limited to, political figures and NSFW symbol/names.
+This includes but is not limited to political characters, NSFW symbol/names and anything deemed unfit by the moderation team.
+Including your IGN in your discord nickname is recommended, either in brackets (parentheses) or your IGN as it is.

 :two: **Don’t be a dick** (Bannable offence)
 It’s clear what kind of infractions this covers.
 Disrespectful and poor behaviour will result in our moderators dispensing mutes, warnings and bans.
 We will quote this rule when doing so.